addff/2310-ITT440/10% Individual Assignment/NUR AISYAH YUSOF 2023125561/README.md

 - Community and Ecosystem: TensorFlow has a large and active community that contributes to a rich ecosystem of libraries and extensions, including TensorFlow Hub, TensorFlow Lite, and TensorFlow.js.

 These are just some of the functions and capabilities of TensorFlow.
 It's a versatile framework that provides the tools necessary to design, train, and deploy a wide variety of machine learning and deep learning models.
-- File Saving: Notepad allows you to save your text documents to your local file system.
-You can also specify the file name and location when saving a new document.

-Notepad is a fundamental tool for quickly creating and editing text documents without the complexity and overhead of more feature-rich word processors or text editors.
-Its simplicity and ubiquity make it a go-to choice for various tasks like writing simple notes, editing configuration files, or writing code snippets.
-For more advanced text editing and document formatting, users often turn to dedicated word processors or code editors.